 It is our attempt to grow this initiative to include all our patrons.
 The more the number of households that give back the milk pack, the bigger will be the impact.

 The change begins with you!
-Register for the challenge today on our recycling microsite and take your first step towards a plastic-free tomorrow!
+Register for the recycling initiative and take the first step towards a plastic-free tomorrow!